Scepter Records: History

 Florence Greenberg founded Scepter Records from the $4,000 she received after she sold Tiara Records and the Shirelles to Decca Records.
 When the Shirelles didn't produce any hits for Decca, they were given back to Greenberg, who promptly signed them.

 By 1961, Greenberg had launched a subsidiary, Wand Records.
 Through the two labels, she launched the careers of not only the Shirelles, but Dionne Warwick, Chuck Jackson, The Kingsmen, B.J.
-Thomas, Joey Dee, Maxine Brown, The Esquires, Tommy Hunt, The Guess Who, Tammi Terrell, The Independents and B. T. Express, and gave The Isley Brothers their famous hit "Twist and Shout', which was later covered by The Beatles.
-Other Scepter/Wand subsidiary labels include: Bamboo, Bunky, Cap City, Captain, Citation, Garrison, Jet Stream, Lanie, Madtad, Marlu, Mosaic, Pepper, Realm, Roadshow, Rock'N, Sonday, Spokane, Stop, Tiffany, Toddlin' Town and Treat.
+Thomas, Joey Dee, Maxine Brown, The Esquires, Tommy Hunt, The Guess Who, Tammi Terrell, The Independents and B. T. Express, and gave The Isley Brothers their famous hit "Twist and Shout", which was later covered by The Beatles.
+Other Scepter/Wand subsidiary labels included Bamboo, Bunky, Cap City, Captain, Citation, Garrison, Jet Stream, Lanie, Madtad, Marlu, Mosaic, Pepper, Realm, Roadshow, Rock'N, Sonday, Spokane, Stop, Tiffany, Toddlin' Town, and Treat.

 In 1965, Scepter moved its offices to 254 West 54th Street in Manhattan, New York City (a building now famous for housing the legendary Studio 54 disco).
 The building included warehouse space and its own recording studio.
-Though few albums of note were recorded at Scepter Studios, one was the influential experimental rock album The Velvet Underground & Nico, much of which was recorded there in April 1966, by engineer John Lakata under the supervision of Andy Warhol and Norman Dolph.
+Though few albums of note were recorded at Scepter Studios, one was the influential experimental rock album The Velvet Underground & Nico, much of which was recorded there in April 1966 by engineer John Lakata under the supervision of Andy Warhol and Norman Dolph.

-The album was ranked number 13 on Rolling Stones list of the "500 Greatest Albums of All Time" in 2003, re-positioned to number 23 on the 2020 updated list.
+The album was ranked number 13 on Rolling Stones list of the "500 Greatest Albums of All Time" in 2003, it was re-positioned to number 23 on the updated list.
 In 2006, it was inducted into the National Recording Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

 Scepter was one of the earliest record labels to release 12-inch singles intended for the nascent disco market.
-During this revival of the label during the disco era in the 1970s, the label featured LTG Exchange, South Shore Commission, Ultra High Frequency, General Crook, Southside Movement, Armada Orchestra and Bobby Moore.
+During this revival of the label during the disco era in the 1970s, the label featured LTG Exchange, South Shore Commission, Ultra High Frequency, General Crook, Southside Movement, Armada Orchestra, and Bobby Moore.